 Usually, the amount you pay for a covered prescription is for a one-month supply of a drug.
 However, you can request less than a one-month supply for most types of drugs.
 You might do this if you’re trying a new medication that’s known to have significant side effects or you want to synchronize the refills for all your medications.
 If you do this, the amount you pay is reduced based on the quantity you actually get.
 Talk with your doctor to get a prescription for less than a one-month supply.

 Costs in the coverage gap

 Brand-name prescription drugs

-Once you reach the coverage gap in 2016, you’ll pay 45% of the plan’s cost for covered brand-name prescription drugs.
+Once you reach the coverage gap in 2022, you’ll pay no more than 25% of the plan’s cost for covered brand-name prescription drugs.
 You get these savings if you buy your prescriptions at a pharmacy or order them through the mail.
 The discount will come off of the price that your plans has set with the pharmacy for that specific drug.

 If you have a Medicare drug plan that already includes coverage in the gap, you may get a discount after your plan’s coverage has been applied to the price of the drug.
 The discount for brand-name drugs will apply to the remaining amount that you owe.

-In 2016, Medicare will pay 42% of the price for generic drugs during the coverage gap.
-You’ll pay the remaining 58% of the price.
-What you pay for generic drugs during the coverage gap will decrease each year until it reaches 25% in 2020.
+In 2022, Medicare will pay 75% of the price for generic drugs during the coverage gap.
+You’ll pay the remaining 25% of the price.
 The coverage for generic drugs works differently from the discount for brand-name drugs.
 For generic drugs, only the amount you pay will count toward getting you out of the coverage gap.